Why Choose Architectural Technology?

 Please consult this link for a complete listing of General Education Electives.

 Consult the Required Courses above or a program advisor for program specific General Education requirements.

 The Architectural Technology program at Ferris leads to an Associate in Applied Science degree.

-Maintain a 2.0 Cumulative FSU GPA
+Have a 2.0 Cumulative FSU GPA

 Met the FSU Residency requirement of a miminum of 15 Ferris State credit hours earned.

-Completed a minimum of 60 total credit hours.
+Complete a minimum of 60 total credit hours.